 With our watt calculator, you'll have a better understanding of what is Watt's law and the electrical power unit.
 Would you like to learn how to find watts?
 What about what connects volts, amps, watts, and ohms?
-Well, to do that we need to dive in and discover what is the power equation!
+Well, to do that, we need to dive in and discover what the power equation is!

 If you want to know how the type of current affects how to calculate watts in a circuit, check out our watts to amps calculator.

 How do you calculate watts? - Watt's equation